dimdasci/seek/README.md

 Openai and tavily api_keys are required.
 You can also use environment variables with the `SEEK_` prefix.
 For example, `SEEK_OPENAI_API_KEY` for OpenAI API key.

+Other parameters are optional and have default values.

 `.seek.yaml` example:

 ```yaml